Leakers and whistleblowers often shape history at the same time as polarising opinion.

 Thanks to the fact Rowley’s revelations were made relatively openly, she’s not paying a price for her whistleblowing, nor being regarded as a traitor.
 She was awarded Time magazine’s “person of the year” award in 2002, as well as the Sam Adams award for her “integrity and ethics.”

 At the time of writing, Coleen Rowley is a writer, blogger and activist.
 She undertakes speaking engagements and has lectured several times back at her university.
-She currently lives in Minnesota with her husband, and has four children.
+She currently lives in Minnesota with her husband and has four children.

-Mark Whitacre’s whistleblowing centred on the corporate world, rather than the world of government and military.
+Mark Whitacre’s whistleblowing centered on the corporate world, rather than the world of government and military.
 His revelations about price fixing in the animal feed industry exposed a cartel which spanned the globe.
 Whitacre’s story is particularly interesting, as his whistleblowing coincided with him being exposed personally for fraud and embezzlement.

 Mark Whitacre was born in 1957.
 He grew up in a small village called Morrow in Warren County.
 He married his “high school sweetheart,” Ginger Gilbert, in 1979, and they have three children.